TophyP/Notes/AZ-900/AZ-900 Virtual Machines.md

 5. Disassociate the IP from the machine
 6. Set the IP address to static
 7. Associate the IP address to the machine again

+# VM Region Rationale

+## Why and how to choose a region?

+- Whenever you create a resource, kailangan pa rin ng physical infrastructure.
+- The closer you are to the resource, the less latency.
+- Cost varies from region to region.
+- Some regions don't support other services
+- Apps on different availability sets **are not** synced

+# Azure Marketplace for Virtual Machines

+- All the prebuilt templates come from the marketplace
+- The software cost (e.g. Bitnami) is separate from the VM cost.

+# Availability Sets

+- Your resources will be added to a fault domain and an update domain
+- Used to protect your VMs against any updates or faults within the **physical infrastructure**
+- You cannot add an existing VM to an availability set

+## Fault Domain

+- Different servers with separate network/power/etc.
+- Pag gumawa ka ng VM na part ng availability set, each VM will be put on a different server.
+- It is **your** responsibility to add the VM to an availability set.

+## Update Domain

+- Pag nagupdate si Microsoft ng server, may fault tolerance din dapat.

+# Availability Zones

+- Each availability zone is a collection of one or more data centers
+- Same concept lang sa AWS
+- Only cost to think about is communication of VMs within two different AZs